How to Skillfully Transition and Sequence Using Signal Words

 3. Showing the order of ideas and events

-We use transitions and sequencing to move from sentence to sentence, and to move from paragraph to paragraph.
+We use transitions and sequencing to move from sentence to sentence and paragraph to paragraph.
 We use transitions and sequencing as an artistic tool.
 Not every sentence must transition to another sentence.
-In fact, you wouldn’t want to do this.
-We want to “sprinkle in” these transitional signal words in an artistic and creative way.
+In fact, we wouldn’t want to do this.
+We want to “sprinkle in” these transitional signal words artistically and creatively.
 The way we transition is the true art of writing.

 Compared to transitioning sentences, it is a little more common to transition every paragraph into another paragraph.
-Better though, is to show some artistic creativity!
-If the ways you use transitions are always the same, people see the pattern and it becomes too predictable.
+Better, though, is to show some artistic creativity!
+If the ways we use transitions are always the same, people will see the pattern, and it will become too predictable.
 Predictable is not creative.

 Transitions and the Art of Writing

-When it comes to the “art of writing” there is little more important than the way you transition throughout your writing.
-You want to lead and guide your reader along a path, but you don’t want them to be overly aware that they are being led and guided.
+When it comes to the art of writing, there is little more important than how you transition throughout your writing.
+You want to lead and guide your readers along a path, but you don’t want them to be overly aware that they are being led and guided.
 You want them to be so engaged in what you have written that they can’t see or won’t think about your transitions.

-In music transitions are the sign of a true master!
-Have you ever heard a song that starts off slow and quiet, and later in the song it sounds fast and loud?
-Sometimes you wonder if it’s even the same song!
+In music, transitions are the sign of a true master!
+Have you ever heard a song that starts slow and quiet, and later in the song, it sounds fast and loud?
+Sometimes, you wonder if it’s even the same song!
 How did they get there?
 It’s all in the transitions!

 Here Are Some Transitions That We Will Want to Signal Our Reader About: